 Charging clients ahead of time can be done in two ways.

-If you know when the lessons are going to take place, then you go go to a job and create lessons in the future.
-Once they exist, a button will become available on the job labelled 'Create Credit Request'.
+If you know when the lessons are going to take place, then you go to a job and create lessons in the future.
+Once they exist, a you will be able to create Credit Requests for all of your client's planned lessons within a certain date range.
 Learn more about Credit Requests.

 When you approach the end of a given month, you will need to generate a proper invoice to send to the client, both for you to reconcile your books and for the clients to receive a breakdown of the lessons received and lesson reports.

 With Automatically pay invoices enabled, the invoice will be marked as paid in TutorCruncher and that will show in the email the client receives.

 Invoices collect the charges that have been placed on your clients from lessons and ad hoc charges.
 When you generate invoices, you can review each one before sending them to your clients.
 Your clients can see any sent invoices and pay for them from their account.